-The findings of this report and assessment of the submitted action plan on this date 10th December 2015 if implemented will deem the centre to be operating in adherence to regulatory frameworks and the National Standards for Children's Residential Centres

-As such it is the decision of the Child and Family Agency to register this centre ID 005, without attached conditions pursuant to Part VIII, Section's 61 (6) (A) (i) of the 1991 Child Care Act.
-The period of registration being from the 29th July 2015 to 29th July 2018
+The findings of this report and assessment of the submitted action plan on this 29th July 2016 if implemented will deem the centre to be operating in adherence to regulatory frameworks and the National Standards for Children's Residential Centres As such it is the decision of the Child and Family Agency to register this centre ID 005, without attached conditions pursuant to Part VIII, Section's 61 (6) (A) (i) of the 1991 Child Care Act.
+The period of registration being from the 5th May 2016 up to and including the 5th May 2019.